envima/sdmEvaluationMetrics/data/virtualSpecies/README.md

 ## Overview

-The folder contains environmental probability of occurrence maps and full metadata objects for ten virtual species (VS01–VS10).
+The folder contains probability of occurrence maps and full metadata objects for ten virtual species (VS01–VS10).
 These species were generated using the `virtualspecies` R package based on ecological response functions applied to bioclimatic variables.
 The virtual species were originally created by Grimmet et al. 2020.

 ## File Description

 `VS01.tif` to `VS10.tif`:
 Raster files representing continuous probability of occurrence values for each virtual species.
 All rasters are in **EPSG:3577** (GDA94 / Australian Albers).
-Pixel values range from 0 (unsuitable) to 1 (highly suitable).
+Pixel values range from 0 (low probability of occurrence) to 1 (high probability of occurrence).

 `VS01.RDS` to `VS10.RDS`:
 Serialized R objects containing full metadata for each virtual species, including the suitability raster, the response functions, and the parameters used in their construction.